EPCCed/eidf-docs/docs/services/ultra2/run.md

 ## Specifications

 The system is a HPE SuperDome Flex containing 576 individual cores in a SMT-1 arrangement (1 thread per core).
 The system has 18TB of memory available to users.
-Home direcories are network mounted from the EIDF e1000 Lustre filesystem, although some local NVMe storage is available for temporary file storage during runs.
+Home directories are network mounted from the EIDF e1000 Lustre filesystem, although some local NVMe storage is available for temporary file storage during runs.

 ## Login